Transparency | EXTRACTIVE Industries

 Support | Publish What You Pay Australia

 Publish What You Pay (PWYP) is a global campaign for transparency and accountability in the mining and oil and gas industries.
-PWYP Australia works with the international PWYP network of over 700 civil society organisations in 40 countries to ensure that mining and oil and gas revenues are used for economic development and poverty reduction in resource-rich countries, including Australia.
-In Australia, the campaign is supported by a coalition of 25 organisations that are committed to promoting good governance in resource-rich countries to ensure that citizens benefit equitably from their natural wealth.
+PWYP Australia works with the global PWYP network of over 700 civil society organisations in 40 countries to ensure that mining and oil and gas revenues are used for social and economic development, and poverty reduction in resource-rich countries.
+In Australia, the campaign is supported by a coalition of 25 organisations that are committed to promoting good governance to ensure that citizens benefit equitably from their natural wealth.

 Mel is a member of the Steering Committee of PWYP Australia and Nook provides pro bono support for the hard working local co-ordinator, Jessie Cato.
 Local advocacy projects include the progression of the Extractive Industries Transparency Initiative (EITI) in Australia, Mandatory Disclosure of financial data, Beneficial Ownership and Open Contracting.

 Open Gov Love | Open Gov Week 2018

 We are active contributors and supporters of open government.
 This year alone (2018) we have contributed over 400 hours to open government advocacy and work.
 We support the OGP Civil Society Network when we can, and create things like process pathways, write submissions, contribute ideas for commitments, help support the OGP Secretariat and other government commitment custodians, by wrangling participants to consultations.
 We do this work pro bono and it is funded by us because we are committed to ensuring open gov is embedded and successful.